High School Teacher Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for high school teacher roles in North Carolina?

-The J-1 Exchange Visitor visa is the most common pathway for internationally recruited teachers in North Carolina, typically arranged through a U.S. Department of State-designated sponsor organization.
-The H-1B is another option for teachers with a bachelor's degree in a relevant subject area, though it requires employer sponsorship and is subject to the annual cap.
+The J-1 visa Exchange Visitor visa is the most common pathway for internationally recruited teachers in North Carolina, typically arranged through a U.S. Department of State-designated sponsor organization.
+The H-1B visa is another option for teachers with a bachelor's degree in a relevant subject area, though it requires employer sponsorship and is subject to the annual cap.
 Some teachers also enter on J-1 visas and later transition to H-1B status.

 How to find high school teacher visa sponsorship jobs in North Carolina?